Thursday, January 29, 2026

 Misunderstandings in text messages

-An " Okay" becomes a declaration of war.
-An endpoint turns into an agressive passive threat.
+An "okay" becomes a declaration of war.
+An endpoint turns into an aggressive passive threat.
 A lack of response is experienced as a betrayal.
-And a " we'll talk about it later3 sounds like an attempt to escape through a window.
+And a "we'll talk about it later sounds like an attempt to escape through a window.
 The nuances disappear, automatic correctors get involved, and suddenly a banal message becomes a masterpiece of absurdity.
 Texting is theatre without a set, without costumes, without rehearsals.
-We guess more than we understand, we interpret more tan we read, and we get angry over sentences that never existed.
+We guess more than we understand, we interpret more than we read, and we get angry over sentences that never existed.

 No comments: